New in Chargebee: Explore Reveal and understand your payment performance end-to-end.Try Now

 2. Specify the amount for the charge.

-• Choose the time period that the charged service is to be accounted for.
-Specify the from and to dates/times of the period.
+• Choose the time period for the charged service by specifying the from and to dates and times.

-• The period must start after the subscription start date/time.
+• The period must start after the subscription start date and time.

 • Chargebee accounts for this service period while running the revenue recognition and deferred revenue reports.